Get insider access

 Sony vs Apple

 Sony and Apple are both well-recognized brands with fantastic casual-use wireless products.
 To get the most out of Apple headphones, you must be an iOS/iPad user, as many features like Spatial Audio are only accessible within their native ecosystem.
-Their noise cancelling headphones also tend to rival Sony's, though Sony still has the edge in this regard.
+Their noise cancelling headphones also tend to rival Sony's, though Sony still has the edge.
 Apple also doesn't offer nearly the same level of product diversity as Sony.
-To see the best Apple offers, check out our picks for the most worthwhile Apple headphones.
+Check out our picks for the most worthwhile Apple headphones to see the best of what Apple offers.

 Sony vs Sennheiser